 I also started volunteering at various places, such as by being a Peer Mentor at New College and York International.
 One of the highlights of giving back to the York community was when I helped host a “Women in Entrepreneurship” networking event as it helped bridge the gender and racial gap within industries and empowered students to start their own businesses.
 As a York student, you can start anything, and the University provides you with a bridge to connect you with like-minded people to mentor and inspire you.

 All of the social and community-based experiences I’ve had at York have contributed to my professional and career aspirations.
 I came into my first year as an Undecided Major and then transitioned into the Commerce – Marketing Specialization program.
-During my first year in that program, I didn’t do as well as I could have done.
+Between learning English, I didn’t do as well as I could have done.
 After speaking to my professors and TAs, I realized that Accounting would be a better fit for me.
 I put myself out there and figured it out, and from that came growth.
 York University gave me the safe space to learn and grow from my mistakes.

 My goal before I graduate from York is to leave an imprint.
 Through my position at York International, I support students and make a positive impact within their transition period into university and empower them with the knowledge that we are here to support them.
 I trust that as I do this work and focus on my personal goals, I will leave a legacy and a positive impact on the York community.